defendtherepublic/CongressionalLetters/README.md

 Critics argue that Ukraine’s NATO membership could provoke further conflict.
 However, history shows that Russia’s hostility is driven by perceived weakness, not strength.
 NATO’s collective defense principle has successfully deterred aggression against member states for decades.
 Extending this security umbrella to Ukraine would reduce the likelihood of future conflict rather than escalate it.

 Congress should advocate for Ukraine’s NATO membership and support all necessary measures to facilitate its accession.
 This would strengthen both U.S. national security and global stability by reinforcing the rules-based international order.

-I appreciate your attention to this important issue and look forward to your response.
 ```

 ### Section 302